Equal Employment Opportunity Commitment

 The College shall not penalize any employee, regardless of marital status, because they may require time away from work for childbearing or child care.
 Such leaves shall conform with stated College policy Family Leave.

 The Director of Human Resources is designated as the Affirmative Action Officer and is responsible for the implementation and maintenance of the policy aimed at insuring equality in employment opportunities for the College.
-S/he will review the effectiveness of the Affirmative Action Policy with the President's Cabinet annually and will revise the Plan as needed.
+S/he will review the effectiveness of the Affirmative Action Policy with the Senior Leadership Team annually and will revise the Plan as needed.
 Complaints of discrimination should be reported to the Director of Human Resources for investigation and resolution.

-Personnel policies for faculty are outlined in the Faculty Manual; for administrators in the Administrative Personnel Manual; for supporting staff in the Supporting Staff Personnel Manual.
+Personnel policies for faculty are outlined in the Faculty Manual and for Administrators and Support Staff in the Administrative and Support Staff Policy and Procedures Manual.
 The Facilities Services staff is a part of a bargaining unit, which works under the terms of an agreement with IBEW Local 2099.